Hassan Sheikh Mohamud: Convention on the Rights of the Child

 In January 2015, Hassan signed the UN Convention on the Rights of the Child on behalf of the Federal Republic of Somalia at a ceremony in Mogadishu.
 It is the most widely ratified global human rights treaty, with all but two countries party to it.
 The signing event was held at the Hamar Jab Jab School in the capital and was attended by various domestic and international officials, including Interim Minister for Information Mustaf Sheikh Ali Dhuhulow, Interim Minister for Women and Human Rights Khadijo Mohamed Diriye, Interim Minister for Agriculture Abdi Mohamed Bafo, Interim Minister for Justice Farah Sheikh Abdulkadir, various federal legislators, UN Special Representative for Somalia Nicholas Kay, and UNICEF Representative for Somalia Steven Lauwerier.
 The Federal Parliament had already ratified the agreement in December 2014.
 Following the subsequent signing of the treaty by Hassan, the Federal Government is now slated to formulate and adopt child friendly systems and policies, implement steps geared toward child development, survival, protection and participation, and produce periodic reports on its progress toward that end for the Committee on the Rights of the Child.

 Second Administration

 On 16 May 2022, Hassan Sheikh Mohamud regained presidential power after winning the election against the outgoing President Mohamed Abdullahi Mohamed Farmaajo.
 The elected president vowed to restore stability in Somalia.
 Following his second term election for the presidency of Somalia, the University for Peace revealed that Hassan is a Ph.D. candidate at the university.
 In October 2022, the presidency announced that Hassan defended his doctoral dissertation in Peace, Governance and Development, the first sitting Somali president to do so.

 On 15 June 2022, Hassan appointed Hamza Abdi Barre as Prime Minister of Somalia.

+Foreign policy

+In an interview with Al Jazeera on February 7, 2026, Somali President Hassan Sheikh Mohamud said that Israel's actions in his country were "interference."
+He stated that Israel's recognition of Somaliland as a breakaway region had exacerbated instability and undermined the international order.
+At the same time, he declared that Somalia would "never allow" and "counter" any attempt to establish an Israeli base in Somaliland.